 Welcome to the home for York College Athletics.

-York College head coach Brandon Childs enters his third season at the helm of the Green and White after a pair of successful seasons at York.
+York College head coach Brandon Childs enters his fourth season at the helm of the Green and White after three successful seasons at York.

-In addition to the Spartans' 2013 team success, a school-record six Spartans earned All-CAC honors including the Capital Athletic Conference Player-of-the-Year Tyler Hutson.
-Hutson was also just the second Spartan to earn USILA All-American honors while wearing the Green and White.
+In addition to the Spartans' 2014 team success, a school-record six Spartans earned All-CAC honors including the Capital Athletic Conference Rookie-of-the-Year, Garrett Barker.
+Five Spartans were named USILA All-Americans and Senior Seth Krolus was named to the USILA Academic All-American Team.
+Junior attackman Tyler Hutson was named to the COSIDA Academic All-American team as well.

 Childs, the fourth coach in program history, has had a strong run of success during his coaching career.
 While at Eastern University, he posted an overall record of 28-19 including a 23-9 mark in conference play.
 Childs led the Eagles to a trio of MAC tournament appearances.